lucalewin/better-bing/README.md

 ## Installation

 1. Clone or download this repository.
-2. Go to chrome://extensions/ in your Chrome browser.
+2. Go to `chrome://extensions/` in your Chrome browser
+or `edge://extensions/` in your Edge browser.
 3. Enable "Developer mode" in the top right corner.
 4. Click "Load unpacked" and select the directory of the repository you just cloned/downloaded.